Faustshield Begin an Audit

 Selected findings

 A small, redacted sample of issues identified by a real researcher in live engagements.
-Targets are assessed proactively, without automated scanners, and nothing is published without written consent.
-The details below are paraphrased to protect the affected organisations.
+Nothing is published without written consent, and the details below are paraphrased to protect the affected organisations.

 i.